waheedsarem/CourseMate/README.md

 3. **`Schema.sql`**
    - The complete SQL schema to set up the database structure including tables like `Students`, `Courses`, `Enrolled`, `Grade`, etc.

+4. **`Swapper Trigger and Sample Inserts.sql`**
+   - Contains sample `INSERT` values and a trigger for the `Swapper` table
+   - Automatically swaps courses of students who submit reciprocal swap requests

 ## Prerequisites
 To run or modify this project, ensure you have the following installed:
 - **Node.js** and **npm** (for the backend server)